Grace Ingalls

-Grace Pearl Ingalls Dow (/ˈɪŋgəlz ˈdaʊ/, May 23, 1877, in Burr Oak, Iowa - November 10, 1941, in Manchester, South Dakota) was the fifth and last child of Caroline and Charles Ingalls.
+Grace Pearl Ingalls Dow (/ˈɪŋgəlz ˈdaʊ/; May 23, 1877 - November 10, 1941) was the fifth and last child of Caroline and Charles Ingalls.
 She was the youngest sister of Laura Ingalls Wilder, known for her Little House on the Prairie books.

 Biography

 Following her own public school education, Grace Ingalls studied to become a schoolteacher.
 When her training was finished, Ingalls taught in the nearby town of Manchester, South Dakota, seven miles west of De Smet, South Dakota, where her family settled.

 On October 16, 1901, she married Nathan William Dow in the parlor of her parents' home in De Smet.
 Besides being a farm wife, Grace dabbled in journalism like her older sister Carrie, acting as a stringer for several local newspapers later in her life.
-Grace and Carrie took care of their eldest sister Mary, who was blind, after their parents died.
+Grace and Carrie cared for their eldest sister, Mary, who was blind, after their parents died.